 In identifying the interest and need in attending a monthly EMR education session, 34% of respondents said that the time of day/location prevents them from coming (52% said early evening would be the ideal time).
-28% said the time commitment and another 28% felt that they are confident in their EMR user skills already.

-for improved practice EMR use and efficiency and as a follow up to the PSP EMR Functionality Assessment.
+28% said the time commitment and and as a follow up to the PSP EMR

+Functionality Assessment.
 In addition to the OSCAR User Groups, there were one to one or group practice specific EMR support sessions for both clinic MOAs and physicians.

 Over the timeline from April 2018 - March 2019 there were 13 visits to separate clinics with one clinic having an additional 2 visits.
 These visits were comprised of approximately 25 total participants from the practices - including physicians, MOAs and practice managers.
 In addition to EMR practice support, billing support and panel clean-up activities were also provided.